Want to turn a bed headboard and footboard into a bench? This is a super easy upcycle project! Here’s a step by step tutorial and video!

 We started by cutting the foot board into two pieces using the circular saw.

-Then we attached them to the headboard by drilling pocket holes and with pocket screws.
+Then we turned them sideways and attached them to the headboard by drilling pocket holes and with pocket screws.

 As you can see, we painted the bench and stained all the boards before doing those steps.